 First off, the Saturnalia festival was basically an observance of the changing season and beckoning to the agricultural god – Saturn; Saturn also being the mythological equivalent of Satan.
 This carnival-like celebration of drunken revelry & utter debauchery was a long standing & deep rooted tradition which was thoroughly ingrained into the culture.

-The Roman Catholic Church, so inclined to compromise the most fundamental of all christian standards, which we already covered (being set apart, holy, sanctified), had ventured to adopt the beloved Saturnalia celebration by renaming it the Christ Mass; taking the customs and “cleaned them up a bit” and made it a so-called “Christian Holiday”.
+The Roman Catholic Church, so inclined to compromise the most fundamental of all Christian standards, which we already covered (being set apart, holy, sanctified), had ventured to adopt the beloved Saturnalia celebration by renaming it The Christ Mass; taking the customs and “cleaned them up a bit” and made it a so-called “Christian Holiday”.
 Such a compromise made it much more conducive to absorb the pagan masses into the Roman Church Empire.

-Thus the Christ Mass is one of the grandest schemes of syncretism, being a thoroughly Roman Catholic device, which employed its standard hallmark of blending the sacred with the secular, in brazen defiance of the most elementary of all christian standards – that being set apart, being holy, being sanctified.
+Thus The Christ Mass is one of the grandest schemes of syncretism, being a thoroughly Roman Catholic device, which employed its standard hallmark of blending the sacred with the secular, in brazen defiance of the most elementary of all Christian standards – that being set apart, being holy, being sanctified.

-Not to mentioned the Catholic Mass is an abomination in it of itself!
+Not to mentioned the Roman Catholic Mass is an abomination in it of itself!
 That blasphemous ritual of the Eucharist which presumes to sacrifice the body of Christ again and again, as if Christs’ atonement was not finished & paid for once, for all! ~ See The Eucharist Strikes the Gospel

 All the Christmas traditions from the tree, to the holly & mistletoe, Santa Claus, exchanging gifts, party & merry-making, dates, etc, – all directly correspond to pagan idolatry; All are symbols & expressions of wicked pagan-idolatrous practices which have binding effects, so it becomes extremely difficult to break away from such traditions, even when we know they are wrong.
 And let us remember that idolatry is no trivial matter.

 Why did the LORD say, “You shall not cut yourselves nor shave the front of your head for the dead” (Deut 14:1)?